Crispy Chinese salt and pepper chicken wings recipe

 Where do Chinese salt and pepper chicken wings come from

 The origins of Chinese salt and pepper chicken wings can be traced back to the vibrant street food culture of southern China.
 This iconic dish is celebrated for its irresistible combination of crispy skin and punchy flavours, making it a popular choice with anyone who tries it.
 The roots of salt and pepper chicken wings reflect the rich heritage of Chinese cuisine, where the art of deep frying and seasoning has been perfected over generations.
 In Chinese culinary tradition, the balance of flavours is a fundamental principle, and these salt and pepper chicken wings are the perfect example.
-Of course, there are lots of different interpretations, however, simplicity is often the key to lots of Chinese food and these crispy wings passed down from my family really are an easy and delicious recipe.
+Of course, there are lots of different interpretations; however, simplicity is often the key to lots of Chinese food, and these crispy wings passed down from my family really are an easy and delicious recipe.

 What ingredients are needed?